lenra-io/docs/src/markdown/guides/create-from-scratch.md

 [{:target="_blank" rel="noopener"}localhost:4000?user=2](http://localhost:4000/?user=2)

 If you want to try with more users just increment the `user` query param.
-By opening many tabs ou will see that when you increment the common counter it will automatically update the value for all the tabs at the same time.
+By opening many tabs you will see that when you increment the common counter it will automatically update the value for all the tabs at the same time.
-It works the same way for the user specific counter if open many tabs with the same value for the `user` query param.
+It works the same way for the user specific counter if you open many tabs with the same value for the `user` query param.

 ### Let's add some layout and autocompletion